TIBHannover/diaspora/wp2/t2.1/README.md

  ## Steps to run complete jenkins pipeline
      1. create a folder "automate" on your pc and copy automate.py and jobs.properties into it, please change the username and password of your jenkins instance inside the automate.py file
 On the terminal run <mark> "python automate.py" </mark> and you can see the results whether the job is success or failure on your terminal.
-Go to the jenkins workspace to check the outputs.
+Go to the jenkins workspace to check the outputs